18 Historic Buildings in Sydney (Complete Guide)

 Sydney Conservatorium of Music

-The Sydney Conservatorium of Music is one of the oldest and most prestigious music schools in Australia, located on Macquarie Street adjacent to the Royal Botanic Gardens.
+The Sydney Conservatorium of Music, one of Australia’s oldest and most prestigious music schools, is located on Macquarie Street, right next to the Royal Botanic Gardens.

-Designed in a beautiful Old Colonial Gothic Picturesque style, the building was constructed from 1817 to 1820 as the stables for the First Government House.
+Built between 1817 and 1820 in the charming Old Colonial Gothic Picturesque style, the structure originally served as the stables for the First Government House.

-The building was converted into a music school in 1915 and is now part of the University of Sydney.
+It was converted into a music school in 1915 and today forms part of the University of Sydney.

 10. Government House